-Amazon just launched its own airline shipping service, Prime Air, but without the staff or expertise to run its own airline, the company is relying on third-party contracted cargo airlines for deliveries.
+Amazon just launched its own airline shipping service, Prime Air, and the company is relying on third-party contracted cargo airlines for deliveries.

-These contracted Prime Air airlines are facing significant operational disruptions.
+These contracted Prime Air airlines are facing significant challenges.
 Some of the carriers don’t have enough pilots to meet the demands of Amazon because their experienced pilots are leaving for better jobs at other airlines.

-By working with airlines that keep losing pilots and face possible disruptions in service, Amazon is making a big bet that it can deliver its packages on time.
+By working with airlines that keep losing pilots, Amazon is making a big bet that it can deliver its packages on time.
 At this rate, there soon may not be enough pilots to get the job done for Amazon and deliver for customers.

 What can you do to prevent this from happening?
 Give one star for Amazon Prime Air and tell Amazon executives to make sure its contracted pilots have a fair contract to ensure stability and that there are enough qualified pilots to get the job done.Submit